 Why Would White Wine and Alcohol Be Different Than Red Wine?

 Experts conclude white wine and alcohol lack any anti-inflammatory components.
 Rosacea (an inflammatory condition) might benefit from the antioxidants in red wine over the long term.
-(Hmmm, I like that.)
+(Hmmm, I like that since I have a pinot noir vineyard in the California wine country!!)
 On the reverse side, red wine has more histamine and inflammatory factors which might lead to flushing.
-It looks like chard, pinot, cab, wine and spirits might get in trouble.
-I’ll keep my ear to the ground.
-Believe me, I have many reasons to care as I have rosacea myself ?

 Alcohol intake and risk of rosacea in US women, JAAD http://www.jaad.org/article/S0190-9622(17)30292-X/abstract, Suyun Li, BA, Eunyoung Cho, ScD, Aaron M. Drucker, MD, Abrar A. Qureshi, MD, MPH, Wen-Qing Li, PhD